ZeweiChu/SYBwithOA/README.md

 - JDK 8: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 - Eclipse: https://eclipse.org/downloads/

 More details on instructions/configurations are provided by each project.
-Please seek the files Readme.md under those directories for further help.
+Please seek the file Readme.md under each directory for further help.